-B. Scheduling Limitations

-- 1. School day.
-All contests between two or more schools shall be scheduled outside of the students' regular school day for the host school, unless approved by the building principal and the KPSAA Executive Secretary. - 4.
-Borough Cross Country Running Race will be held midweek (Tuesday) and the race will be a distance of 3 kilometers. - 5.
-Borough tournaments.
+- B. Scheduling Limitations - 1.
+School day.
+All contests between two or more schools shall be scheduled outside of the students' regular school day for the host school, unless approved by the building principal and the KPSAA Executive Secretary. - 2.
 Borough tournaments will be held in cross-country running, Nordic skiing and track and field.
 Borough Tournaments were developed for the benefit of student athletes and the schools involved.
 Schools with teams in these three sports shall participate in the Borough meets.
 Borough tournaments may not begin before 9:00 a.m.
-This includes pre-event sponsors' meetings. - 6.
-Priorities.
-Schedule conference commitments first, Peninsula non-conference schools on a home/away biannual basis second, and then include other contests.

-C. Specific Sport Schedule Limits (excluding regional and state tournaments)
+This includes pre-event sponsors' meetings. - 3.
+Schedule conference commitments first, Peninsula non-conference schools on a home/away bi-annual basis second, and then include other contests. - C. Specific Sport Schedule Limits (excluding regional and state tournaments)

-Sport Number of Event
+Sport Number of Events

 Basketball 22

 "C" Basketball 15

 Baseball 22

 Softball 22

 Cross-country running 10

 Nordic skiing 15

 Football 1 per week

 "C" Football 6

 Soccer 16

 Hockey 22

 Swimming/Diving 15

 Track and Field 10

 Volleyball 22

 "C" Volleyball 20

 Wrestling 24 weigh-ins

-D. Cancellation of Outdoor Activities Due to Cold Temperatures

-- 1. Definition.
+- D. Cancellation of Outdoor Activities Due to Cold Temperatures - 1.
+Definition.
 Prolonged outdoor activities shall be defined as those activities requiring a student to remain outside for more than fifteen minutes. - 2.
 Prolonged outdoor activities.
 Prolonged outdoor activities will be canceled when temperatures drop below -10 degrees Fahrenheit when applying the wind chill factor (Appendix K/Wind Chill Chart). - 3.
 All outdoor activities.
-All outdoor activities will be canceled when temperatures drop below -15 degrees Fahrenheit when applying the wind chill factor (Appendix J/Wind Chill Chart).

-E. Sport Season Practice Rules

-- 1. Season starting date.
+All outdoor activities will be canceled when temperatures drop below -15 degrees Fahrenheit when applying the wind chill factor (Appendix J/Wind Chill Chart). - E. Sport Season Practice Rules - 1.
+Season starting date.
 Practice for a sport may not begin before the day listed by the KPBSD as the season's starting date. - 2.
 State tournament.
 There will be no practice sessions during the school year after the state tournament. - 3.
 Practice.
-Athletic participants must have ten separate days of practice before they are eligible to compete in any contest unless a waiver has been granted because of participation in a continuous activity (ASAA, Article VII, Section 5).
+Athletic participants must have ten separate days of practice before they are eligible to compete in any contest unless a waiver has been granted because of participation in a continuous activity (ASAA, Article VII, Section 5). - F. Awards - 1.
+Written guidelines.

-F. Awards

-- 1. Written guidelines.
 Written guidelines for earning letters/awards will be given to participants during the first week of practice. - 2.
 Filing of guidelines.
-These guidelines will be on file in the principal's office.

-G. Suggested Admission Fees

-1. General admission (school-sponsored activities)
+These guidelines will be on file in the principal's office. - G. Suggested Admission Fees - 1.
+General admission (school-sponsored activities)

 Adults \$5.00

 Seniors (over 65) \$3.00

 Students \$2.00

 Preschool Free if accompanied by an adult

 Families \$15.00 if the student(s) is/are accompanied by a parent

 Parents of Home Team \$2.00 per parent, per game, for parents of participants in that activity.

-- 2. No charge.
-The home school will admit without charge all competitors, cheerleaders (in uniform), coaches, managers and bus or van drivers of the visiting school. - 3.
-Activity cards.
-Student activity cards may be honored at all regular season activities (optional for each school). - 4.
-AASA Cards.
-AASA cards issued to coaches and administrators are to be honored at regular season activities and regional tournaments.
+2. No charge.
+The home school will admit without charge all competitors, cheerleaders (in uniform), coaches, managers and bus or van drivers of the visiting school.